Natasha Little: Early life

 Little was born in Liverpool, on 2 October 1969.
 Her mother was an English language teacher, and her father an NHS manager.
 For the first decade of her life, she lived in the Middle East, where her father set up immunisation clinics for the WHO.
-By the time she was ten, she had lived in eleven countries.
+By the time she was 10, she had lived in 11 countries.
 Her family then moved back to England, and settled in Loughton, Essex.
 She attended Loughton County High School for Girls, and joined a Saturday drama group called the Epping Youth Theatre.
 She originally planned on a career in law, but was persuaded to apply to drama school by her teacher after her role in a school production of the musical Chicago.
 She attended the Guildhall School of Music and Drama, graduating in 1994.

 Career

 Little's first acting role after graduating was a part in the play The Tenth Man at the New End Theatre.
 She was talent-spotted whilst performing a play at the Latchmere pub theatre, and subsequently won the role of Jenny in the successful ITV drama London's Burning in 1995.
 She had roles in Vanity Fair (1998); Cadfael (1998); The Nearly Complete and Utter History of Everything (1999); Man and Boy; Far from the Madding Crowd; Murder in Mind (2003); playing Vicki Westbrook in the spy drama, Spooks (2003); The Crooked Man (2003); Angell's Hell (2005), and playing Lady Hamilton in the Ricky Gervais comedy Extras (2005).

-Film credits include The Clandestine Marriage (1999); The Criminal (1999); Kevin & Perry Go Large (2000); Greenfingers (2000); Another Life (2001); Byron (2003); Vanity Fair (2004), where she played Lady Jane Sheepshanks; The Queen of Sheba's Pearls (2004), and A Congregation of Ghosts 2009) among others.
+Film credits include The Clandestine Marriage (1999); The Criminal (1999); Kevin & Perry Go Large (2000); Greenfingers (2000); Another Life (2001); Byron (2003); Vanity Fair (2004), in which she played Lady Jane Sheepshanks; The Queen of Sheba's Pearls (2004), and A Congregation of Ghosts 2009) among others.

 Theatre roles include Voyage Round My Father; The Vagina Monologues; Les Mains; The Alchemist, and the Richard Eyre play The Novice.
 Little took her role in The Novice at the last minute.
 She was originally contracted to star in the film Enigma (2001), but the role was subsequently given to the actress Kate Winslet, who had previously turned the part down due to her pregnancy, but changed her mind.
 Little was paid her full fee of £300,000, and appeared in The Novice at the Almeida Theatre instead.